Open Mic UK: 2015

 The 2015 Open Mic UK Grand Final took place in January 2016 at The NEC in Birmingham.

-15-year-old Lola Young from South London was crowned Open Mic UK winner for 2015, fending off stiff competition from artists across various age categories.
+15-year-old Lola Young from South London was crowned Open Mic UK winner for 2015, fending off competition from artists across various age categories.
 It marked a huge personal achievement for the young singer-songwriter, who had entered the competition numerous times previous, including running off stage in tears in her earlier years.
 Lola attends the Brit School who are no strangers to having successful pupils with acts such as Adele and Jessie J and Lola also recently appeared on CBBC show Got What It Takes?.
 Lola's original song called "Never Enough" won over the competition industry judges making her the overall winner of Open Mic UK.

 2016

 The Open Mic UK 2016 Grand Final was held at The NEC in Birmingham.
 The overall winner of the competition was Sam Clines, who won recording studio time to record their album and a video of the best single plus extensive media promotion from a professional PR company.

 The panel that judged the Grand Final included; TV personality and Leading vocal coach CeCe Sammy who has worked with Diana Ross, Will Young, Simon Cowell and Leona Lewis.
 From Universal records, Leon Haynes.
 Rocket Fuel representative and music manager Andy Baker.
 A&R consultant for major record companies, Jayne Collins, who put together and managed The Saturdays and The Wanted.
 Head of talent at Syco Music Barney Addison and Head of Future Music and responsible for discovering Birdy, Lucy Spraggan and Luke Friend, Chris Grayston.